diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **FIFO Ordering**
 A message ordering guarantee where messages are processed in the order they were sent.

+**Figma**
+A collaborative design tool used for creating user interface designs, prototypes, and design systems in a browser-based environment.

 **Forward Compatibility**
 When old code can read data written by new code, allowing old services to safely ignore new fields they don't understand.